-Spain makes clear threat on Catalan rule
+Spain warns Catalonia on self-rule

 Jordi Sánchez and Jordi Cuixart are being held while they are investigated for sedition - a move which many on the pro-independence side see as politically motivated.

-The men were leading figures in the disputed 1 October independence vote, which Madrid branded illegal.
+The men were leading figures in the 1 October independence vote, which Madrid branded illegal.

+"All I ask of Mr Puigdemont is that he acts sensibly... to put the interest of all citizens first," Mr Rajoy told the Spanish parliament on Wednesday.

 Stiffening resolve on both sides